project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 prettify_states(ekets0, mm_list)
 ```

 This difference persists even down to the tiniest values of $\delta$.
 This suggests that there might be a "better" way to represent the states of our system than the one we chose in section 5.1.
-Specifically, the results are suggesting a basis made up those entangled states from above -  something like this (ignoring normalisation factors):
+Specifically, the results are suggesting we use a basis made up those entangled states from above -  something like this (ignoring normalisation factors):

 - $|+,+\rangle$
 - $|+,-\rangle$ + $|-,+\rangle$
 - $|+,-\rangle$ - $|+,+\rangle$
 - $|-,-\rangle$

-Although our original basis was perfectly fine to use, there is clearly something important to understand about this basis made up of entangled states.
+Although our original basis was perfectly fine to use, there is clearly something important to understand about this entangled basis.

 What makes the entangled basis special?
 It has to do with angular momentum.